uialchemist/handbook/who-does-what.md

 ### Marketing Team

 **Bunie Anyaegbunam** (Chief Marketing Officer) is principally responsible for user acquisition and marketing our products.
-He heads up the marketing team, which includes the following Social Media Marketing Executives:
+He is primarily responsible for the marketing team, which includes the following Social Media Marketing Executives:

 * Elysha Tonge
 * Lora Petrova

 ### Client Team

 The client team is in charge of acquiring new clients (care homes, etc) to the platform.
-Charles Armitage currently heads up this team, which includes the following Business Development Managers:
+Charles Armitage is primarily responsible for the team, which includes the following Business Development Managers:

 * Hiral Chohan
 * Sam Greenhalgh